apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE.md

         Whether to use the Light Schema Change optimization.

-        If set to true, the addition and subtraction of value columns can be done more quickly and synchronously.
+        If set to true, the addition and deletion of value columns can be done more quickly and synchronously.

         `"light_schema_change"="true"`